vladfedoriuk/fais-internship/README.md

     4. `pip install -r requirements.txt` - install the requirements

 - The scripts use SQLAlchemy to communicate with a database.
-The scripts **require from you** to set some environment variables:
+They **require from you** to set some environment variables:
     `export username=<your mysql username>`
     `export password=<your mysql password>`